ramu81/parent-module/README.md

 jlink --module-path ./lib --output myimage --add-modules edu.chinna.kadhira.consumer --launcher=kondapalli=edu.chinna.kadhira.consumer

-classes in classpath can reach in other classes in classpath classes in moulepath can reach in other classes in moulepath classes in moulepath can reach in other classes in classpath classes in classpath can't reach in other classes in moulepath
+classes in classpath can reach in other classes in classpath. classes in moulepath can reach in other classes in moulepath. classes in moulepath can reach in other classes in classpath. classes in classpath can't reach in other classes in moulepath.

 To find java module information :  jar -f jar-file -d